On the Integrality Gap of the Subtour LP for the 1,2-TSP: Computational results

 In the case of the 1,2-TSP, for a fixed $n$ we can generate all instances as follows.
 For each value of $n$, we first generate all nonisomorphic graphs on $n$ nodes using the software package NAUTY~\cite{McKay81}.
 We let the cost of edges be one for all edges in $G$ and let the cost of all other edges be two.
 Then each of the generated graph $G$ gives us an instance of 1,2-TSP problem with $n$ nodes, and this covers all instances of the 1,2-TSP for size $n$ up to isomorphism.

 In fact, we can do slightly better by only generating biconnected graphs.
 We say that a graph $G=(V,E)$ is {\em biconnected} if it is connected and there is no vertex $v \in V$ such that removing $v$ disconnects the graph; such a vertex $v$ is a {\em cut vertex}.
-It is easy to see that the subtour LP value is at least $n+1$ if $G$ is not biconnected, hence, by Lemma~\ref{lem:worstcase} it suffices to consider biconnected graphs.
+It is possible to show that the subtour LP value is at least $n+1$ if $G$ is not biconnected, hence, by Lemma~\ref{lem:worstcase} it suffices to consider biconnected graphs.
+However, the proof of Lemma \ref{lem:worstcase} involves adding additional new nodes (perhaps many of them).
+Using a similar technique to the one in the proof of Lemma~\ref{lem:worstcase}, one can show that given a graph on $n$ vertices, there is a biconnected graph on at most $n+2$ vertices that has no better ratio of optimal tour to subtour LP value.
+In Appendix~\ref{app:twolemmas} we prove two lemmas that imply the following corollary.